ChromeRHack/Unenrollment-Toolkit/README.md

 - mush doesn't install and doesn't launch.
 (Obvious)
 - ~we will start croshunblocker when chrome starts by spoofing chrome like we did with tpmc.~ NO do this with an extension.
 Murkmod already solved it.
 We're idiots.
 - Remember to put info for skids at the bottom of the inevitable faq
-- ~Fix when powerwash "my chwomebook did a fucky a wucky"~ Add an option to the installation script to add the boot messages or not
+- ~Fix when powerwash "my chwomebook did a fucky a wucky"~ Add an option to the installation script to add the boot messages or not -Working on it peap
 - ~Chromebook also bootloops and is not recoverable~ WP has to be disabled for this and chromebook powerwashed while utk is installed.
 # Things to do going in chronological order.
 Top to Bottom.
 - ~Fork Murkmod to this repo because I'm a dumbass and didn't do it~